berkeley-stat243/stat243-fall-2019/howtos/windowsAndLinux.md

 Windows 10 and the Ubuntu Subsystem
 ================
 Jared Bennett
-19 September, 2019
+19 January, 2020

-# Windows 10 and the Ubuntu Subsystem

 Windows 10 has a powerful new feature that allows a full Linux system to be installed and run from within Windows.
 This is incredibly useful for building/testing code in Linux, without having a dedicated Linux machine, but it poses strange new behaviors as two very different operating systems coexist in one place.
-This document contains basics on getting an Ubuntu system running in Windows 10, how to find files, and any updates deemed important throughout the semester.
+Initially, this document mirrors the [Windows Install](./windowsInstall.md) tutorial, showing you how to install Ubuntu and setting up R, RStudio, and LaTex.
+Then, we cover some of the issues of running two systems together, starting with finding files, finding the Ubuntu subsystem, and file modifications.

 ## Installing Ubuntu

 There are 2 parts to installing a Linux subsystem in Windows.
 I will write this using Ubuntu as the example, as it is my preferred Linux distro, but several others are provided by Windows.

-Immediately below is the link where most of this is from.
+**Sources:**

   - [Official Windows
     Instructions](https://docs.microsoft.com/en-us/windows/wsl/install-win10)